sartaj/environmental-impact-ar/README.md

 # waste-reality

-Repo exploring making an AR visualization for Municipal Solid Waste (MSW).
+Repo exploring making a calculator with AR visualization for how much trash a user produces (i.e. Municipal Solid Waste (MSW)).